-V.K.1 Staff Development Needs: Annual safety training is required.

-V.K.2 Staff Development Needs Justification: This past year was the first year that we were provided safety training in the last 10 years.
+- 45. V.K.1 Staff Development Needs: Annual safety training is required.
+Faculty need training on new Instrumentation available in labs.
+All faculty need access to Canvas training. - 46.
+V.K.2 Staff Development Needs Justification: The 15/16 year was the only year in recent times that we were provided safety training, going back at least 10 years.
 This was paid for out of special funds obtained by the PSME deans at De Anza and Foothill college.
 We are in OSHA violation every year without having certified safety training.
 This training needs to be planned and paid for on a regular basis through augmentation of the B-budget.
+We are currently working on developing safety training materials in-house, but will need a budgetary allocation of \$5000-10000 per year to provide for both trainers salary's as well as compensating part-time instructors for attendance.

-V.L Closing the Loop: We will switch to a comprehensive program level outcome and assessment provided through an outside agency, the American Chemical Society.
+47. V.L Closing the Loop: We will switch to a comprehensive program level outcome and assessment provided through an outside agency, the American Chemical Society.
 This is a nationally recognized society within all fields of science.
 For program level outcomes ACS has the "ACS Assessment Tool for Chemistry in Two-College Programs."
 Starting with the next program review cycle we will provide you with the results to this assessment tool.